40Digits/gulp-eta/README.md

 };
 ```

-To add a new dir to watch you need to add it to `scaffold.source` and then reference the name of the folder in the `watch` object.
+**To add a new dir to watch:**

-**Example:**
+1. Add it to `scaffold.source`
+3. Add a new glob for the files in that folder
+2. Add the folder in the `watch` config along with the task you want to run when changes are made.

+*Example:*
 ```javascript
 eta(gulp, {
   scaffold: {